|

 eggs on Selingan Island, the highlights included

-a night and day as guests at a village of former
+a night and a day as guests at a village of former

 Murut head-hunters so remote it doesnt appear